osqp/osqp/docs/get_started/index.rst

 Get started
 ===============

-To get started simply choose your language interface and follow the easy installation instructions at the corresponding link:
+To get started simply choose your language interface and follow the easy installation instructions below:

 .. toctree::
    :maxdepth: 1